Human life is superior to all other life forms on Earth. Humankind is the number one factor that affects our planet. What is human life?

 Rene Descartes, famous for saying “I think, therefore I am,” added the observation that true cognition is only possible through abstract language.
 The conversations we have with ourselves, the internal thoughts which so define our lives as humans are only possible with the abstract words and ideas unique to mankind.
 He said “Animals are machines without souls.
 Lacking consciousness they are incapable of thought.
 They follow instinct.”

 Kant agrees, writing that of all creatures on earth only we are not servants to instinct.
 Animals are aware of their current circumstance, but humans can imagine changes to our circumstance.
 This imagination, unique to our human life, is the foundation for everything we have accomplished.
 Kant also expanded on the discussion Aristotle started, pointing out that only when free of instinct can we be capable of forming morality.
-Any individual human among us has the freedom to follow or not follow ethics and morals, while a hungry predator must kill.
+Any individual human life among us has the freedom to follow or not follow ethics and morals, while a hungry predator must kill.
 It lacks the ability of conscious choice we take for granted.

 Rousseau built on this conversation by adding the concept of “perfectability.”
 By this, he didn’t mean that we are perfect, or even that we can become perfect.
-Instead, he identified humans as the only beings on earth that can learn and improve upon itself.
+Instead, he identified human life as the only beings on earth that can learn and improve upon itself.
 Lions 10,000 years ago lived and behaved as lions do today.
 Sharks have been sharks for millions of years.
 But we, and we alone, can change and transform as individuals and as a species.
 Animals obey their instinct, says Rousseau, and thus neither gain nor lose anything from generation to generation.
 We use intellect, experimentation and imagination to learn, grow and change…and to alter our environment through construction, innovation and invention.

 In the late 19th century, Bergson identified inventiveness as another characteristic unique to us.
 Some animals create tools, such as a monkey thrusting a stick into a termite mound to gather a tasty snack, but even the most advanced animal uses but one or two tools and even then uses only simple, found objects.
 They don’t manufacture tools.
 Humankind uses and manufactures a vast variety of tools, and even invents tools for the express purpose of building other tools.
 This is the flip side of Rousseau’s perfectability.
-We not only have the capacity to change ourselves, but also the capacity to change our environment.
+We not only have the capacity to change ourselves but also the capacity to change our environment.

 “As an aside, consider that how we use that inventiveness for good or ill can be … inconsistent,” I admit.
 Galacti raises one eyebrow in arch agreement.